Xcode Tutorial for Beginners

 Assistant Editor

-The Assistant Editor view which will show you the accompanying file to the file you’re currently looking at.
-It looks like a two pane view.
+The Assistant Editor view will show you the accompanying file to the file you’re currently looking at.
+It looks like a two-pane view.

 If you’re working with Storyboards, the Assistant Editor will be helpful for connecting user interface elements from the Storyboard view to the code file so that you can manipulate those elements via code.